-The estimated water demand by paper and forest products industries in Georgia represent 75 percent of the total industrial water demand in the state in 2020.
-By 2060, water demand for the paper and forecast products industries remains about the same as in 2020 but decreases to 72 percent of total industrial demand as water use increases in other industrial sectors.
-Almost twothirds of the water for paper and forest products facilities is from surface water sources with onethird from groundwater sources.
+The estimated water demand by paper and forest products industries represent 75 percent of the total industrial water demand in the 10 planning regions in 2020.
+Almost two-thirds of the water for paper and forest products facilities is from surface water sources with one-third from groundwater sources.
 Discharges by paper and forest products industries often exceed the volume of withdrawals due to the inclusion of stormwater runoff in discharges.
 However, for this analysis an effort is made to exclude stormwater from discharges by limiting discharges to facility withdrawals wherever possible.
+Nearly all discharges from paper and forest products facilities are direct permitted discharges to streams and rivers.

-Water demand for mining facilities in Georgia represent about 9 percent of the total industrial water demand in the state throughout the entire planning period.
-More than two-thirds of the mining demands is from groundwater sources with less than one-third from surface water sources.
+Water demand for mining facilities represent about 9 percent of the total industrial water demand in the 10 planning regions throughout the entire planning period.
+Almost three-fourths of the mining demands is from groundwater sources with one-fourth from surface water sources.
 Discharges by mining facilities often exceed the volume of withdrawals due to the inclusion of stormwater runoff in the discharges.
 For this analysis an effort is made to exclude stormwater from discharges by limiting discharges to facility withdrawals wherever possible.
+All manufacturing discharges are direct permitted discharges to streams and rivers.

-Water demand for manufacturing facilities in Georgia represent 10 percent of the total industrial water demand in the state throughout the entire planning period.
-Surface water supplies 44 percent of water used in manufacturing, groundwater provides 40 percent, and municipal water supply provides 16 percent.
+Water demand for manufacturing facilities represent 10 percent of the total industrial water demand in the 10 planning regions throughout the entire planning period.
+Surface water supplies 45 percent of water used in manufacturing, groundwater provides 39 percent, and municipal water supply provides 17 percent.
 Nearly all manufacturing discharges are direct permitted discharges to streams and rivers.

-Water demand for food processing industries in Georgia represent about 6 percent of the total industrial water demand in the state in 2020.
-The demand for water in the food processing sector is expected to increase and is estimated to account for 9 percent of total industrial water demand in 2060.
-The permitted withdrawals, or one-third of the water demand for food processing is from groundwater sources.
-In addition, about two-thirds of the water used in food processing comes from municipal water.
-More than one-third of wastewater discharges (37 percent) from food processing facilities are discharged to municipal wastewater treatment facilities, 36 percent are discharged to LAS, and 27 percent are discharged directly to receiving water bodies after the necessary treatment.
+Water demand for food processing industries represent about 4 percent of the total industrial water demand in the 10 planning regions in 2020.
+The demand for water in the food processing sector is expected to increase and is estimated to account for 7 percent of total industrial water demand in 2060.
+The permitted withdrawals of ground water supply 41 percent of the water demand for food processing.
+In addition, 59 percent of the water used in food processing comes from municipal water.
+Food processing facilities do not use surface water (except where the municipal water supply is surface water).
+One-third of wastewater discharges from food processing facilities are discharged to municipal wastewater treatment facilities, 42 percent are discharged to LAS, and 22 percent are discharged directly to receiving water bodies after the necessary treatment.